aau-claaudia/hpc/docs/service-windows.md

 !!! warning "Next Service window: 11th of february 2025"

-Four times a year, all of our platforms are subject to routine maintainance where changes and security upgrades are implemented.
+Four times a year, all of our platforms are subject to *service windows* where changes and security upgrades are implemented.
-During these days, we reserve the entirety of the day to maintainance.
+During these, we reserve an entire day for maintainance of the systems.

+It should be expected that the platforms are offline for the entire day from 00:01 until 23:59 - but they may come online by the end of the days, as the work is finished.

 ## Schedule

-It should be expected that the platforms are offline for the entire day from 00:01 until 23:59 - but they may come online by the end of the days, as the work is finished.

 A service window for **AI Cloud, Strato, UCloud VM's** and **UCloud Kubernetes** will take place on the following dates:

 | 2025  | 2026  | 2027  | 2028  |
 | ---   | ---   | ---   | ---   |